 - Number Two: To one of the leaders of the New Frontier, David.

-- Only Friend: She is pretty much the only person Clementine can have positive opinion on in the New Frontier.
-Not only she allows Clementine to say goodbye to AJ, she later secretly meets Clementine after her exile to give her some supplies.
+- Only Friend: She is pretty much the only person Clementine can have a positive opinion on in the New Frontier.
+Not only does she allow Clementine to say goodbye to AJ, she later secretly meets Clementine after her exile to give her some supplies.

 - Pint-Sized Powerhouse: Ava is short, being dwarfed by pretty much everyone around her.
 She's also fully capable of knocking the much larger Tripp on his ass with one punch.